 #2 Barely anyone speaks English, only Russian and Armenian.
 We believe it’s the least English-speaking country we have been to… Communication can be very difficult, though it’s manageable.

 #3 Armenia is a very dry country, at least in the Summer.
 Yellow is the prevailing color and makes it quite scenic 🙂 There’s something about it that’s soothing…

 #5 There are more Armenians outside Armenia than in the country!
-In fact, there are almost 3 times more Armenians outside Armenia (8M) than living in Armenia (3M)!
+In fact, there are almost three times more Armenians outside Armenia (8M) than living in Armenia (3M)!
 This happened due to the Armenian Diaspora.

-#6 During WWI the Ottoman Government (nowadays Turkey) killed 1-1.5 M Armenians in what it’s called the Armenian Genocide or Armenian Holocaust.
+#6 During WWI, the Ottoman Government (nowadays Turkey) killed 1-1.5 M Armenians in what it’s called the Armenian Genocide or Armenian Holocaust.
 Until today Turkey does not recognize what happened as a Genocide.

-They are known as the “Illuminators of the Armenian world”.
-Even today Armenia is still a very conservative and religious country, 95 % of the population is Armenian Apostolic.
+They are known as the “Illuminators of the Armenian world.”
+Even today, Armenia is still a very conservative and religious country, 95 % of the population is Armenian Apostolic.

 #8 Armenia (and Georgia) connects Europe and Asia.
 For centuries was a center of trade between continents and the epicenter of many wars!
 It has been attacked and invaded by the Greeks, Mongols, Persians, Turks, Russians, etc…

 #9 However, today, Armenia is a geopolitical hotspot!
 It has no access to the ocean and has a conflict with many of its neighboring countries.
 It has no relation with Turkey and Azerbaijan.
 Iran, to the south, mostly supports their fellow Islamic countries.
 This leaves only Georgia, who wasn’t too happy with their support to Russia during the recent war…